 I completed two half marathons, but now don’t ever want to run again!

 I swim, spin, and take Bodypump classes every week.

 I love peanut butter.

 I love a good salad.

-I’m addicted to Starbuck Iced Green Tea Lemonade (half sweetened of course)
+I’m addicted to Starbuck’s Iced Green Tea Lemonade (half sweetened of course)

-I don’t believe that one way of eating is perfect for everyone, we all of different tastes, preferences, cultural background, beliefs, and budgets.
+I don’t believe that one way of eating is perfect for everyone, we all have different tastes, preferences, cultural background, beliefs, and budgets.
 Just eat more plants.
 Don’t forget about protein.
 And…..